 Because we forget, or perhaps never learned, that every passing face represents a story just as captivating, complicated and worthy as our own.
 Everyone has gone through something that has inadvertently changed them and forced them to struggle, adapt and grow.
 Everyone’s smiles have been earned.
 Everyone we meet has fought hard, and continues to fight in some way.
 And to them, it’s equally as significant and worthwhile as whatever we’re going through.

 The happiness that is occasionally on display around us is truly an experience to marvel at and admire.
 When we take time to do so — to truly witness and listen, instead of bypassing or judging too quickly — we can learn so much… about ourselves, about each other, and about love.

 Morning Mantras for More Love and Kindness

-Since Angel and I intellectually understand that we shouldn’t bypass or judge people too quickly, but sometimes still forget when we’re in the heat of a pressing moment, we’ve implemented a simple strategy that continuously reminds us NOT to bypass or judge.
-Whenever we’re heading into a busy day in which we’ll likely be surrounded by others, we read a couple of the mantras listed below (quotes compiled from our New York Times bestselling book and blog archive) before we leave the house in the morning.
+Since Marc and I intellectually understand that we shouldn’t bypass or judge people too quickly, but sometimes still forget when we’re in the heat of a pressing moment, we’ve implemented a simple strategy that continuously reminds us NOT to bypass or judge.
+Whenever we’re heading into a busy day in which we’ll likely be surrounded by others, we read a couple of the mantras listed below (reminders and quotes compiled from our books and our blog’s email archive) before we leave the house in the morning.
 Doing this consistently over the years has gradually changed how we see and treat people from the get-go each day.
 We still have to practice, of course, but we are far more patient and loving with people than we used to be.

 To help you practice, I recommend storing or bookmarking this article in your smart phone or tablet, and then reading (and re-reading) the following morning mantras to yourself at least a couple times a week.